natalia-coelho/natalia-coelho/README.md

 ### ✨ Hi, I'm Natalia ✨

-- 🔭 I’m currently working on SOAP webservices projects for invoice integration.
+- 🔭  I'm working as a software developer at Philips Purchase team.
+I'm also coursing systems development in college.
-- 🌱 I’m currently deeping my knowledge on Java, Spring Boot and Unit Tests.
+- 🌱  I’m currently trying to expand my knowledge on software architecture and design patterns.
 - 😄 Pronouns: She/Her.

 <div>